Every Sunday morning, rain or shine, we serve coffee, donuts and fresh fruit after each Mass.

-A national fraternal Catholic organization founded by Fr.
-Michael J. McGivney in 1882.
+Knights of Columbus is a Catholic fraternal organization founded by Fr.
+Michael J. McGivney in 1882 has served the Church and its parishes and communities for 130 years!
 Today it is the world's largest Catholic men's organization dedicated to upholding the teachings of the Catholic Church, helping people in need and fostering a bond between members.

 Our local Knights of Columbus Council #5272 is made up of men from Padre Serra and St. Mary Magdalen parishes.
 They coordinate and carry out fundraising and social events to support a variety of charitable causes and Catholic education.